algorandfoundation/docs/docs/features/asa.md

 };
 // Function used to print asset holding for account and assetid const printAssetHolding = async function (algodclient, account, assetid) {
-    // note: if you have an indexer instance available it is easier to just use this
-    //     let accountInfo = await indexerClient.searchAccounts()
+    // note: if you have an indexer instance available it is easier to just search accounts for an asset let accountInfo = await algodclient.accountInformation(account).do();
-    //    .assetID(assetIndex).do();
-    // and in the loop below use this to extract the asset for a particular account
-    // accountInfo['accounts'][idx][account]);
-    let accountInfo = await algodclient.accountInformation(account).do();
     for (idx = 0; idx < accountInfo['assets'].length; idx++) {
         let scrutinizedAsset = accountInfo['assets'][idx];